risk-first/website/Scarcity-Risk.md

 [Schedule Risk](Scarcity-Risk#schedule-risk) is very pervasive, and really underlies _everything_ we do.
 People _want_ things, but they _want them at a certain time_.
 We need to eat and drink every day, for example.
 We might value having a great meal, but not if we have to wait three weeks for it.

 And let's go completely philosophical for a second:  were you to attain immortality, you'd probably not feel the need to buy _anything_.
 You'd clearly have no _needs_.
-Anything you wanted, you could create yourself within your infinite time-budget.
-Rocks don't need money, after all.
+Anything you wanted, you could create yourself within your infinite time-budget.  _Rocks don't need money_, after all.

 In the section on [Feature Risk](Feature-Risk) we looked at [Market Risk](Feature-Risk), the idea that the value of your product is itself at risk from the morés of the market, share prices being the obvious example of that effect.
-In Finance, we measure this using _money_, and we can put together probability models based on how much money you might make or lose.
+In Finance, we measure this using _price_, and we can put together probability models based on how much _money_ you might make or lose.

 With [Schedule Risk](Scarcity-Risk#schedule-risk), the underlying measure is _time_: